wanghaisheng/responsive-landing-page-starter/content/blog/en/state-machines-for-messaging-bots.md

 Assuming we're continuing through the process, the next state will be determined by the current state.
 Initially, of course, there won't be one.
 The user has to enter into a stateful process somehow.
 For most of the states available in the example, that way is by signing up.

 The pattern in the `/signup` endpoint is half of the one most of the other steps of the signup process will follow.
-It sends a message to the phone number found in the request body (in this case, coming from a web form instead of a message) prompting the user to complete the next step.
+It sends a message to the phone number found in the request body (in this case, coming from a web form instead of a message), prompting the user to complete the next step.
 It then creates a new state database row to mark the user's place in the process.
 In subsequent steps, that will be an update:

 ```javascript
 app.post('/signup', function(req, res) {